We are happy to announce the release of HDFql 2.4.0!

 – Added support for user-defined block of data stored within an HDF5 file in a space reserved for this purpose

-– Replaced the readline library by the editline library in HDFqlCLI (command-line interface) (in Linux and macOS)
+– Replaced the readline library with the editline library in HDFqlCLI (command-line interface) (in Linux and macOS)

 (Please check the release notes for further details)